Learn how to clean battery corrosion in 6 simple steps — all your toys and electronics will work like new again!

 Yes!
-It is possible to clean mild to moderate battery corrosion!
+It is possible (and quite simple) to clean mild to moderate battery corrosion from your favorite toys and electronics!

-Since we often give our children used toys as birthday and Christmas gifts, and since I regularly buy kids’ items on Craigslist, it is not uncommon for me to come across a fair amount of battery corrosion.
+Since we often give our children used toys as birthday and Christmas gifts, and since I regularly buy kids’ items on Craigslist and Facebook, it is not uncommon for me to come across a fair amount of corroded battery compartments.

-Thankfully, I learned how to clean battery corrosion a few years ago.
+Thankfully, I learned how to remove battery corrosion a few years ago.
 As a result, we’ve been enjoying even more second-hand bargains!

-If you have any corroded toys or electronics lying around your house, test out my tips and bring new life back to your “old” treasures!
+If you have any toys or electronics with corroded battery compartments, test out my tips, and bring new life back to your “old” treasures!

 - Paper towels or cleaning rag